planarnetwork/dtd2mysql/README.md

 uk-rail-import --fares /path/to/RJFAFxxx.ZIP
 ```
+## Notes

+Although every record format has a composite key defined in the specification an `id` field is added as the fields in the composite key are sometimes null.
+This is no longer supported in modern versions of MariaDB or MySQL.

 ## Contributing

 Issues and PRs are very welcome.
 In particular, more data stores, more flexible configuration options (config file) and the timetable feeds would be useful.